Data-Driven Stochastic Modeling of Schooling Fish: From Collective Dynamics to Individual Fluctuations: Modeling framework

-To analyze the movement of schooling fish within an experimental tank, we decompose the laboratory-frame trajectory of each individual, denoted as $\vec{r}_i^\mathrm{lab}(t)$, into two components:
+To analyze the movement of schooling fish within an experimental tank, we decompose each fish’s laboratory-frame trajectory, denoted as $\vec{r}_i^\mathrm{lab}(t)$, into a collective and a relative component:

-The first term represent the CM of the group, defined as $\vec{R}(t) = \sum_{i=1}^N\vec{r}_i^\mathrm{lab}(t) /N$, which describes the collective position of the school at any time $t$.
-The second component, $\vec{r}_i(t) = \vec{r}_i^\mathrm{lab}(t) - \vec{R}(t)$, captures the motion of each individual relative to the CM reference frame.
-This decomposition allows us to separate the collective (CM) dynamics from the internal fluctuations of individuals around the group's motion.
-The characteristics of relative motion in the CM reference frame have been previously explored in the literature, particularly in studies of diffusive behavior and collective fluctuations in flocks and schools~\cite{cavagna_diffusion_2013,murakami_inherent_2015}.
-To empirically investigate both the behavior of the CM trajectory and the internal dynamics relative to it, we analyzed the motion of individuals in schools of black neon tetra (\textit{Hyphessobrycon herbertaxelrodi}), a species known for its strong schooling behavior and responsiveness to environmental cues.
-The fish were freely swimming in a quasi-two-dimensional experimental tank.
-For full experimental details, see Supplemental Material (SM) Sec.~SM-I.
+Here $\vec{R}(t) = \sum_{i=1}^N\vec{r}_i^\mathrm{lab}(t) /N$ represents the position of the group's CM (considering all fish with mass $m=1$), with $N$ the number of fish, and describes the school’s collective position at any time $t$, while $\vec{r}_i(t) = \vec{r}_i^\mathrm{lab}(t) - \vec{R}(t)$, denotes the motion of fish $i$ relative to the CM.
+This separation isolates collective dynamics from individual fluctuations and follows previous work on correlated motion in animal groups~\cite{cavagna_diffusion_2013,murakami_inherent_2015}.
+To empirically investigate both the behavior of the CM trajectory and the internal dynamics relative to it, we analyzed the motion of freely swimming individuals in schools (of size $N=40$, $50$, and $60$) of black neon tetra (\textit{Hyphessobrycon herbertaxelrodi}) a species known for its strong schooling behavior and responsiveness to environmental cues.
+For full experimental details, see Methods.
+Based on these experiments, we propose two sets of stochastic differential equations~\cite{oksendalStochastic2014,mendezStochasticFoundationsMovement2014} whose functional forms and parameters are inferred from the empirical data.